madhavkarri/-CarND-LaneLines/MadhavKarri_CarNDP1_Writeup.md

 * For the last step caculate slopes for all the line-coordinates from the previous step.
 Use the change in sign of slope values to segregrate lines and line-cordinates for each of the left and right lanes.
 - To draw lines
   - Average slope (parameter m) and intercept (parameter b) in "y=mx+b" for each of the left and right lane lines were determined.
-  - The maximum y co-ordinate for all images (bottom) was determined to be 540 (from inage size).
+  - The maximum y co-ordinate for all images (bottom) was determined to be 540 (from image size).
 Using this y-cordinate x-cordiantes for each of the left and right lanes were determined using the average "m" and "b" parameters.
   - For the minimum y co-ordinates (region of interest towards top of the image or near the top edge of the masking region) minimum from all the detected line-cordinates from P-Hough Transform for each of the left and right lanes were extracted.
 The x-cordiantes were determined using average "m" and "b" parameters.

 The above set of steps were repeated on the following set of images